Hafas/nostegama/README.md

-# Nostegma
+# Nostegama

-## What is Nostegma?
+## What is Nostegama?

-Nostegma is a <b>No</b>n-<b>Ste</b>am <b>G</b>ame <b>Ma</b>nager managing your Non-Steam Games using the command-line interface.
+Nostegama is a <b>No</b>n-<b>Ste</b>am <b>G</b>ame <b>Ma</b>nager managing your Non-Steam Games using the command-line interface.
 It's purpose and goal is to add shortcuts of your Non-Steam Games into your [Steam](http://store.steampowered.com/)'s library.

 ## Installation

-There is currently no easy way to install Nostegma.
+There is currently no easy way to install Nostegama.

 ### Windows

 * Download and install the latest Version of [NodeJS](https://nodejs.org/).
-* Download and unzip the current [source code](https://github.com/Hafas/nostegma/archive/master.zip) of Nostegma
+* Download and unzip the current [source code](https://github.com/Hafas/nostegma/archive/master.zip) of Nostegama
-* Open the [PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell) (recommended) or [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) and navigate to the directory where you unzipped Nostegma.
+* Open the [PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell) (recommended) or [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) and navigate to the directory where you unzipped Nostegama.
 A file named `package.json` should be in it.
 * Enter `npm install`

 ### Linux & OSX